svmk-data-science/tess-ensemble-classification/README.md

 *Future work focuses on improving data quality, scaling the framework to larger datasets, and enhancing model robustness through advanced preprocessing, feature extraction, and ensemble techniques.*

-Future work will focus on improving model combustness, scalability and reliability of transit signal interpretation.
+Future work will focus on improving model robustness, scalability and reliability of transit signal interpretation.
 Key areas for development includes:

 - **Threshold optimisation:**
 Refine classification thresholds to better balance sensitivity and false positive rates.